jakuw/hello-world/plan_en.md

  Go to Sketch/Include Library\Manage Libraries... and search for "LMIC-Arduino".
 Install the newest version.
  ## thethingsnetwork.com portal
  ### Sign up or login if you have an account
- ### Create new application and sensor
+ ### Create new application and add device
- ## Uzyskać dane do portalu PŁ "LoraStore"
+ ## Get date to PŁ "LoraStore" portal
+ Ask administrator for them.
  ## Arduino + LoRa
- ### Open example "ttn-abp" from LMIC-Arduino library
+ ### Open example "ttn-abp" from LMIC-Arduino library.
  ### Connect 1 sensor and tt-tul-node-v1 board with rfm95w to Arduino
- ### Turn on the sensor and get the measurement.
-It will be used to modify the variable "value".
+ ### Turn on the sensor and get the measurement, which you will use later to modify the variable "value".
  ### Replace following network data:
  			i.
 NWKSKEY
  			ii.
 APPSKEY